-The COVID-19 pandemic and low interest rate environment had a significant impact on our Consumer, Cards and Payment (CC&P) businesses, as we faced declines in consumer spending and card balances, with consumers saving more and paying down existing debt.
+As noted in our Strategic Report, the COVID-19 pandemic and low interest rate environment had a significant impact on our Consumer, Cards and Payment (CC&P) businesses, as we faced declines in consumer spending and card balances, with consumers saving more and paying down existing debt.
 With cash use declining and online transactions growing, the shift towards digital services and payments continues.